 It is called the Paris Syndrome: the severe culture shock that tourists experience upon realizing that the Paris of one’s dreams is not the reality.
 And that is for visitors, imagine if they lived here!

-I don’t intend to dash all your dreams but after living in Paris over 10 years, I will bemusedly point out a few pros and cons.
-As a North American living in Paris, I can tell you that there are things about Paris that just suck.
-I know many expats who hate living in Paris (there are entire facebook groups dedicated to this), but then again, I think this is probably the case for anyone who feels like a fish out of water.
+I don’t intend to dash all your dreams but the reality of living in Paris is that it is not all it is cracked up to be.
+After being in Paris for over 10 years, I have to bemusedly point out a few pros and cons.
+As a North American living in Paris, I can tell you that there are certain things about Paris that just suck.
+The cost of living in Paris is quite high, and I know many expats who hate it here (there are entire facebook groups dedicated to this).
+But then again, I think this is probably the case for anyone who feels like a fish out of water.

 And I should note that Paris is not the whole of France.
 Living in France, in general, can be quite different than life in Paris, just as living in a big city compared to the ‘burbs.

 Broken down into three parts, here is: the Good, the Bad, and the Ugly side of Living in Paris.
 At the end you can ask yourself, do you want to move to Paris?